All

 Further, 27.5% of companies that receive late payments pay their suppliers late, too.

 Steady and predictable cash flows are essential to meet payment obligations, including those of your suppliers.
-With predictable cash flow, you will know you can cover your operational costs and capital expenditures.

 2. Improves Client Relationships:

-Transparency and reliability from faster and more efficient payments build trust in client relationships.
+Transparency and reliability from faster and more efficient payments build trust in client relationships

-Building trust pays off in many ways, including profits.
 In a 2024 PwC report, 93% of business executives agree that creating and maintaining trust improves the bottom line.

 Your clients will appreciate your clarity and reliability, which can transform the client relationship into a long-term, mutually beneficial one.